gI0baI/fast-flags/README.md

 ## Physics

 ### Noclip
-Allows you to clip through thin walls / floors; the lower the number, the more the thickness of parts you can clip through
+Allows you to clip through thin walls / floors.
+The lower the number, the more the thickness of parts you can clip through.

 > [!CAUTION]
 > This Flag is exploitable.